Houston Program History

 The Houston location received initial accreditation in 2010 from the Commission on Accreditation of Allied Health Education Programs (CAAHEP) and the Accreditation Review Committee for the Anesthesiologist Assistant (ARC-AA).
 The current status is accredited.

-The next review will take place in 2019.
+The next review will take place before 2030.

 Find more details on the accreditation of both the Houston location and the university here.